 Shares will be redeemed at the applicable Net Asset Value per Share, obtained on the Dealing Day on which redemption is effected, subject to any applicable fees associated with such redemption.
-A redeeming Shareholder from Class H Shares may also receive additional redemption proceeds if an Equalisation Credit paid at the time of subscription has not been fully applied.
+Redeeming Shareholders from Class H Shares and Class I Distributing Shares may also receive additional redemption proceeds if an Equalisation Credit paid at the time of subscription has not been fully applied.